Fermionic systems for quantum information people: On the parity superselection

 It can clearly be seen that these are not self-adjoint (therefore cannot be positive), if and only if $a\neq0$ and $b\neq0$, providing example for the violation of the second part of \eqref{eq:allevenPHom} and of \eqref{eq:allevenPPos} without superselection.
 On the other hand, setting $\f{A}_{\set{2}} = \Idf_{\set{2}}$ and $\f{B}_{\set{1}} = \Idf_{\set{1}}$, we have

 since, using \eqref{eq:ffpiotaf},

 providing example for the violation of the first part of \eqref{eq:allevenPHom} without superselection.
 (We note that, because of \eqref{eq:ffpiotaf} and \eqref{eq:specialsingle}, these provide examples also for the violation of the similar identities with $\otimesf$ instead of $\otimesfp$, see the end of Section~\ref{sec:Tensors.TP}.
 The differences between the two kinds of product is apparent for less simple partitions.)
 On the other hand, $\frac12\f{A}_{\set{1}}$ and $\frac12\f{B}_{\set{2}}$ are rank-1 projectors, representing pure states, if and only if $\abs{a}=\abs{b}=1$, the products of their fermionic canonical embeddings are not self-adjoint either, therefore not rank-1 projectors, providing example for the violation of the \eqref{eq:allevenPpures} without superselection.
+The matrices of $\f{B}_{\set{2}}\otimesfp\f{A}_{\set{1}}$ and $\f{A}_{\set{1}}\otimesfp\f{B}_{\set{2}}$ above also illustrate that neither of these are Kronecker products of the matrices of $\f{A}_{\set{1}}$ and $\f{B}_{\set{2}}$ if $a\neq0$ and $b\neq0$, that is, without superselection.